 It overall idea is that there are farmers who want to offer their produce directly to regular customers.
 And customers who want a regular supply of beef.
 So the buyers club simply matches up suppliers with consumers.
 But only on a membership basis.

-The chief advantage of a Buyers Club is it’s ability to expand offerings by hiring buyer’s to go out and find farmers with additional types of produce as well as potential members.
+The chief advantage of a Buyers Club is it’s ability to enable farmers with various types of produce to match up with potential members.
 Neither farmer nor customers want to go out and do this on their own.
 One beef is too much meat for the average family, which can usually only deal with a quarter-beef easily.
 The farmer would have to find 4 customers for each beef, or the customer would have to find 3 other people to “go in” on a beef.

 So there is efficiency in belonging to a buyer's club.